yit6/raymarching/README.md

+Compile on Debian:
+Install libglew-dev and libglfw3-dev with package manager Run compile.sh

-Compile on linux:
+Compile on Archlinux
-Install glew and glfw with package manager
+Install glew and glfw-x11 with package manager
 Run compile.sh

 Compile on Windows 10: